KatieLars/KatieLars.github.io/_posts/2017-05-04-art_historian_wine_coding.markdown

 permalink:  art_historian_wine_coding
 ---

+So much common sense in my career path.
+So.
+Much.
+Sense.

 My presence here is . . . unusual.
 At least for people who are not me.
 I just got off an exhausting 10-year project working to become a museum curator and a crushing 2-year stint in wine retail.
 For the majority of the folks I know (including my very own folks), coding came out of left field.
 I remember my mom saying "Medical coding?" when I told her what I wanted to do.